 Items of interest are posted here from time to time.
 Just click on the highlighted phrase to open the article up.

 When people ask me how they are doing as a family business, I always refer them to a quiz that I excerpted from the book, Keep the Family Baggage Out of the Family Business, by Quentin J. Fleming.
 It assesses the extent to which family priorities or business systems are driving your business’ actions and is an indicator of your business’ health.
-Take the quiz and then have other family members also complete the quiz; regardless whether they work in the business or not.
+Take the quiz and have other family members also complete the quiz; regardless whether they work in the business or not.
 See if your scores agree or come close to each other.

 Included here will also be links to items that I send out via my eNewsletter.
 Be sure to send me your email address if you'd like to be notified whenever I post a new article on this website.

 Five Accountability Pitfalls that Kill Companies.
 You've seen them; I've seen them.
 Here they are.

 Creating a Culture of Accountability.
 Here's a really good article on the challenges of holding people accountable and also a 'how to' create a culture of accountability in your business.